-Theresa May is to resign as leader of the Conservative Party on 7th June.
-She will remain as Prime Minister until the Party elects a new leader, through a process which will begin on 10th June.
+Theresa May resigned as leader of the Conservative Party on 7th June.
+She will remain as Prime Minister until the Party elects a new leader, a process which will end around the third week of July.

 Theresa May did not have an easy task in delivering Brexit when she became Prime Minister.
 The European Union is not an easy body to deal with.
 I do, though, believe that the wrong priorities have been set and unnecessary mistakes have been made in the negotiations and it is now time for a new approach to be taken.
 That new approach will be taken by a new Prime Minister and, again, while it will not be easy to make progress, I am hoping that a new Prime Minister will start to bring people together and begin to restore trust in our Parliamentary democracy.